-With our help, you can fix some of these Pixel 2 problems without calling your carrier or heading to a store for support.
+With our help, you can fix some of these Pixel 2 problems without calling Verizon or heading to a store for support.
 You can do most of these fixes at home in a matter of minutes.
 Then, we’ll continuously update this post with more info as it becomes available.

-Whether you need to fix bad Pixel 2 battery life or the phone is frozen, these are the steps you’ll need to take.
+Whether you need to fix bad Pixel 2 battery life or the phone is frozen, this is a great place to start.
 We’ll help you with multiple issues or offer resources to address them, along with improving the overall phone experience.
-We’ll also cover recent issues from the Android 8.1 Oreo release, and fixes from the big April Android 8.1 update.

-Now that Google’s Pixel 2 and Pixel 2 XL are about six months old and received a few updates, we’re hearing about all sorts of little problems.
-M0st are easy to fix or will get fixed in upcoming software updates from Google if they didn’t fix them already.
+Now that Google’s Pixel 2 and Pixel 2 XL are approaching 1-years old and have multiple updates under their belts, little problems continue to emerge.
+M0st are easy to fix or will get fixed in upcoming software updates.
 Some of these problems include freezing, reboots, Bluetooth issues, display problems, display responsiveness, fingerprint scanner problems, poor color reproduction, audio issues while recording, to clicking noises and sounds coming from the smaller Pixel 2.

 How to Fix Pixel 2 Fingerprint Scanner Problems

 Pixel Imprint is fast and accurate on the Pixel 2.
 Allowing owners to unlock the phone in seconds with a fingerprint.
 However, we’re seeing a lot of reports that it isn’t working as expected.
-Additionally, a slew of reports and complaints surfaced after the Android 8.1 update in December.
+Additionally, a slew of reports and complaints surfaced after the latest June Android 8.1 Oreo update.